derrosilee/derrosilee/README.md

 # Hi there, I'm [Lee Derrosi] 👋

-I'm a software engineer with a passion for building scalable web and mobile applications.
+I'm a software engineer with a passion for building scalable Backend applications.
 Here are some of the key skills I specialize in:

 ## Skills

-- Python 🐍
+- Python
 - Rust
+- Go
 - Django
+- SQL
 - Flask
-- React ⚛️
+- React
-- Django REST Framework 🌐
+- Rest API's
-- Kotlin 🚀
+- Kotlin
-- Android Compose 📱
-- Network Engineering 🌐
+- Network Engineering
-- Data Science 📊
+- Data Science

 ## Contact Me